luke-sutton/Writerside-Web-Dev-Notes/topics/Fields-and-Properties.md

 something more easily/with less typing involved, but doesn’t really add any new functionality to the language that it didn’t already have)

-In the above example the full code that will be created would look as follows -
+In the above example the full code that will be created behind the scenes would look as follows -

 ```C#
 private string _name;